benyamindsmith/PythonMusings/README.md

 # PythonMusings
 A Repository of my adventures with Python.
+Check regularly for updates!

 Here is a brief summary of the scripts I have uploaded so far.